Colour Management

 Modes

-Designer currently supports three separate modes for colour management, selectable from inside project settings.
-These are Disabled, Gamma Space, and ACES, with Gamma Space being the default.
+Designer currently supports four separate modes for colour management, selectable from inside project settings.
+These are Disabled, Gamma Space, ACES, and OCIO, with Gamma Space being the default.

 ACES